heronimus/Cronos-POS-Node-Helm-GitOps/README.md

 ---

-### - Questions/Answer
+### - Operational FAQ

-- What is the amount of balance address `cro1hsr2z6lr7k2szjktzjst46rr9cfavprqas20gc` has?
+- Query Balance of wallet address

   Get Balance query can be done using a query to the Cosmos Bank Module using multiple endpoint available.